-The Examples in Practice Series highlights the challenges faced and strategies used by leaders at several health systems while participating in BPCI.
+The Examples in Practice Series highlights the challenges faced and strategies used by leaders at several health systems while participating in value-based care programs from the Centers for Medicare and Medicaid Innovation (CMMI).
 These examples offer potential lessons for other academic medical centers pursuing delivery reform under alternative payment models and for the insurance administrators and policy makers designing alternative payment models.
+Learn how the AAMC is supporting AMCs in value based care models.

 NYU Langone Medical Center: Filling Data Gaps - How NYU Harnessed Internal Data to Successfully Implement Medicare Bundled Payments